lukaszwywiol/To-do_list/README.md

 ## Exercise with a to-do list.
 Made as part of the youcode.pl course.

+## Program written in JavaScript using HTML and CSS.

 - We are adding a new task.
 - In the current task list, we can mark the task as completed and/or delete it.